CrowdStrike/foundry-sample-template/.github/README.md

     * Prerequisites
     * Getting Started: make sure permissions and last paragraph are correct
     * About this sample app
-4. Update the **About** section to be `$SAMPLE_NAME sample Foundry app`.
-5. In `.github/dependabot.yml`, remove the ecosystems your app is missing.
+4. In `.github/dependabot.yml`, remove the ecosystems your app is missing.
 For example, if it only has a Python function, it should be as follows:

     ```yaml
     version: 2